5 Rewarding career changes for you to consider

 Physical therapists plan and conduct treatments to alleviate pain and improve the mobility of a person who was disabled by a disease or injury.
 They will also teach their patients ways of managing their condition at home in the long term.
 You will need to take a health-related degree to become a physical therapist, as well as completing a physical therapy degree program, so it will take you at least three years to gain the qualifications necessary.

 Nursing involves identifying and treating illnesses and injuries in hospitals and GP doctors’ surgeries, as well as performing routine checkups and tests.
 To become a registered nurse, you will need to complete a bachelor degree in nursing, which again will take three years.
-Nurses work long hours, and are prone to suffering from back and foot pain because they’re always on their feet, so you will need to ensure you invest in some good nurse’s shoes, such as ones suggested on Shoe Finale.
+Nurses work long hours, and are prone to suffering from back and foot pain because they’re always on their feet, so you will need to ensure you invest in some good nurse’s shoes.

 Teachers inspire and educate their pupils by a curriculum set by the government.
 Pupils can be as young as four years old and can go up to and over the age of eighteen, so you will need to decide what you wanted to teach and what age pupils you wanted to have.
 You will require a university or college teaching qualification of you wanted to become a teacher and will also have to undergo a criminal record check.